napari/napari/docs/explanations/rendering.md

 ![chunked-format](images/chunked-format.png)

 For 3D images the chunks tend to be 3D blocks, but the idea is the same.
-Neuroglancer commonly stores the data in 64x64x64 voxel chunks which is 256KB.
+Neuroglancer commonly stores the data in 64x64x64 voxel chunks which is 0.25MB per chunk.
 This is useful because you can read the data in XY, XZ or YZ and it performs the same in each orientation.
 It's also nice because you scroll through slices quickly since on average you have 32 slices above and below your current location.

 ## Creating Chunks

-In #1300 there are no chunks, the images were created in memory as one monolithic array, so we are going to have to break it into chunks in order to send it to the graphics card incrementally.
+In #1300 there are no chunks, the images were created in memory as one monolithic array.
+So to solve #1300 we are going to have to break that array into chunks in order to send it to the graphics card incrementally.
 In #1320 the images are small so we are not chunked, but there are 3 image layers, so we can consider the full layers to be chunks.
 In general we can get creative with chunks, they can be spatial subdivisions or any other division we want.

 With non-image data like points, shapes and meshes we can have 2D or 3D spatial chunks, we can have layers, and we can invent other sub-divisions to use as